 This innovative design reduces the stresses in the bearings from moment loading; reduces cost by eliminating the need for machined bases, spanners and precision tailstocks; improves tooling repeatability; and facilitates easy and quick fixture changeover.

 Competitors often reference only a payload capacity for their positioners.
-Yaskawa Motoman experience has proven that other considerations are also critical; therefore, all Motoman positioners have published specifications for payload, turning torque and repeatability.
+Motoman’s experience has proven that other considerations are also critical; therefore, all Motoman positioners have published specifications for payload, turning torque and repeatability.

-Yaskawa Motoman recognizes that system uptime is dependent upon the positioner as well as the robot.
-We use the same motors to drive the robots and positioners, so spares are always available.
-Additionally, Yaskawa Motoman tries to use reducers common to the robots; otherwise, long lead-time items are kept in stock.
+Motoman recognizes that system uptime is dependent upon the positioner as well as the robot.
+Motoman uses the same motors to drive the robots and positioners, so spares are always available.
+Additionally, Motoman tries to use reducers common to the robots; otherwise, long lead-time items are kept in stock.